djey47/tdu-cp/manifests/files.md

 # Files

-*Current Community Patch will have following impact on existing TDU installation.*
+*Community Patch will have following impact on existing TDU installation.*

 ## NEW files